aperofsky/markdown-cv/index.md

 **NSF BEACON “Researchers at Work” essay**, [*How lemur social networks shape microbial transmission.*](https://www3.beacon-center.org/blog/2016/03/14/how-lemur-social-networks-shape-microbial-transmission/)

 `Jan 2011 – May 2018`
-**Radio DJ and Science Talk Show Co-host, [*They Blinded Me with Science*](https://www.facebook.com/tbmwskvrx), [KVRX 91.7FM](https://kvrx.org/app/)**, University of Texas at Austin, Austin, TX.<br/>
+**Radio DJ and Science Talk Show Co-host, [They Blinded Me with Science](https://www.facebook.com/tbmwskvrx)** on [KVRX 91.7FM](https://kvrx.org/app/), University of Texas at Austin.
 Co-hosted weekly educational talk show that interviewed UT-based and visiting researchers and reviewed science publications and news.
 Recruited guests, conducted interviews, and produced podcasts.

 `Jan 2011 – May 2017`
-**Co-organizer and Volunteer, [Science Under the Stars](https://scienceunderthestars.org/)**, Brackenridge Field Laboratory, Austin, TX.<br/>
+**Co-organizer and Volunteer, [Science Under the Stars](https://scienceunderthestars.org/)**, Brackenridge Field Laboratory, Austin, TX.
 Monthly public outreach lecture series founded and organized by graduate students in the Department of Integrative Biology.

 ## Memberships
 `2024-present`
 Women in Network Science